chen-junluo/chen-junluo.github.io/_posts-teaching/IS5411Lab_classDiagram.md

 ---
+collection: posts-teaching
+layout: posts-blog
+author_profile: false
+date: 2025-10-31
-title: "IS5411 Class Diagram Clarification"
+title: 'IS5411 Lab Plog 1: Clarification on Class Diagram Exercise'
-layout: default
+excerpt: "Clarification on class diagram design for the Patient Record and Scheduling System assignment."
-permalink: /teaching/is5411/class-diagram/
+permalink: /teaching/is5411/classDiagram/
+tags:
+  - teaching
+  - IS5411
 ---

 # IS5411 Class Diagram Clarification